GNNLens: A Visual Analytics Approach for Prediction Error Diagnosis of Graph Neural Networks: Evaluation

-The expert interviews were conducted as follows: Experts first reviewed the introductory materials provided by us, including slides which illustrate the problem solved, the system overview, and a video which demonstrates the case studies on the system design and workflow of using the system.
-After experts reviewed those materials to learn about how the {\name} works, we asked them to explore the {\name} demo by following the demonstrated workflow to find the cause of the prediction errors of individual nodes and extract general error patterns in GNN prediction results independently. \zhihua{}{Finally, we asked them to finish a post-interview questionnaire to collect their feedback on {\name}.} The questionnaire mainly comprises the meta-information about the experts, the evaluation of the effectiveness of {\name}, and the evaluation of the usability of each component and overall design of {\name}. \zhihua{}{Results and feedback are summarized as follows: }
+We first introduced {\name} to experts and demonstrated the case study with E1.
+After experts learned about how {\name} works, we asked them to explore {\name} by following the demonstrated workflow to find the cause of the prediction errors of individual nodes and extract general error patterns in GNN prediction results.
+Finally, we asked them to finish a post-interview questionnaire with 5-point Likert scale questions (1-Strongly Disagree, 5-Strongly Agree) to collect their feedback on {\name}.
+As shown in Table~\ref{tab:quan_eval}, the questionnaire mainly comprises evaluations on the effectiveness, visual design, and usability of {\name}.
+Results and feedback are summarized accordingly.